Gyrodyne: Principles of operation

 Where a conventional helicopter has a powered rotor which provides both lift and forward thrust, and is capable of true VTOL performance, a gyroplane or autogyro has a free-spinning rotor which relies on independent powered thrust to provide forward airspeed and keep it spinning.
 The gyrodyne combines aspects of each.
 It has an independent thrust system like the autogyro, but can also drive the rotor to allow vertical takeoff and landing; it then changes to free spinning like an autogyro during cruising flight.

 In the helicopter, the spinning rotor blades draw air down through the rotor disc; to obtain forward thrust, the rotor disc tilts forward so that air is also blown backwards.
 In the autogyro the rotor disc is by contrast tilted backwards; as the main thrust drives the craft forwards, air flows through the rotor disc from below, causing it to spin and create lift.
 The gyrodyne is capable of transitioning between these two modes of flight.

 Typically a gyrodyne also has fixed wings which provide some of the lift during forward flight, allowing the rotor to be offloaded.
 A computer simulation has suggested an optimum distribution of lift of 9% for the rotor, and 91% for the wing.
 However if the rotor is too lightly loaded it can become susceptible to uncontrolled flapping.

 History

-The first tests of the C.4 model, built in 1922 according to the new principles, were unsuccessful.
-To find a definitive solution, Cierva conducted a complete series of tests in the closed-circuit wind tunnel at Cuatro Vientos Aerodrome (designed by Emilio Herrera), at that time the best in Europe.
-The new, modified aircraft was successfully tested on January 9, 1923, at Getafe Aerodrome, piloted by Lieutenant Alejandro Gómez Spencer.
-Although this flight consisted only of a 183 m jump, it demonstrated the validity of the concept.
-At the end of the month, the C.4 completed a 4 km closed circuit at Cuatro Vientos Aerodrome in four minutes, at an altitude of about 30 m.
-The C.4's powerplant was a 110 hp Le Rhône 9Ja engine.
-In July 1923, the same engine was used in the C.5, which flew at Getafe.
-From that moment on, La Cierva, who had financed his previous experiments at his own expense, relied on a grant from the Spanish government for his work.